lindseypgill/servicemanager-config/servicemanager-config/administration/assessment-levels.md

 # Assessment Levels
 Assessment Levels help define the importance of a request.
-These levels can be applied to three types of assessment which include Priority, Impact, and Urgency.
+These levels can be applied to three types of assessment which include priority, impact, and urgency.
 Levels can be applied to a request using the `Assessment` action when viewing a request record.

 ## Default Levels
 Four default levels are provided for each assessment type.
 This includes Low, Medium, High, and Critical.
 The `Levels` tab provides options to delete, add, rename, and provide translations for the available levels.